plumed/plumed.github.io/forum.md

 Need help?
 -----------------------------

-If you are having problems in installing or using PLUMED, please consult our users mailing list [here](https://groups.google.com/forum/#!forum/plumed-users).
+If you are having problems with installing or using PLUMED, please consult our users mailing list [here](https://groups.google.com/forum/#!forum/plumed-users).

 A few useful guidelines: